circa1977/kilvin/README.md

 ### Installation

  - Insure you have a server meeting the above requirements.
-[Laravel Homestead](https://laravel.com/docs/5.4/homestead) is a superb development environment for Groot CMS.
+[Laravel Homestead](https://laravel.com/docs/5.4/homestead) is a superb development environment for Kilvin CMS.
  - Clone this GitHub repo onto your server.
  - Configure your web server's document / web root to be the ./public directory.
- - Run the following [Composer](https://getcomposer.org) command to install Groot's code dependencies: `composer install --no-interaction --prefer-dist --optimize-autoloader`.
+ - Run the following [Composer](https://getcomposer.org) command to install Kilvin's code dependencies: `composer install --no-interaction --prefer-dist --optimize-autoloader`.
  - Until I make this public and can make this a Composer package, run these commands:
    - `cp .env.example .env`
    - `php cms/artisan key:generate`